backstage/backstage/plugins/auth-backend/api-report.md

   entity?: Entity;
 };

-// Warning: (ae-forgotten-export) The symbol "SignInResolver" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "bitbucketDisplayNameSignInResolver" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const bitbucketDisplayNameSignInResolver: SignInResolver<BitbucketOAuthResult>;

 // Warning: (ae-missing-release-tag) "BitbucketOAuthResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)